nickzandbergen/chat-app/README.txt

   - if A receives a no, it stops
   - At some point in the above, B receives A's ID from it.

-After which, both of them are chatting: messages are prefixed with length their length and the prompt and actual body are set as two separate messages.
+After which, both of them are chatting: messages are prefixed with their length and the prompt and actual body are set as two separate messages.
 A client leaving is noted by the socket closing